-Creating Rich Materials Data Infrastructure
+Creating Open Materials Data and Software

 Electronic structure calculation codes have reached a level of maturity that it is now possible to reliably automate and scale first principles calculations across any number of compounds.

 In MAVRL, we develop the infrastructure to facilitate the creation and analytics of rich materials datasets.
 This infrastructure involves the development of flexible materials data representations for state-of-the-art database technologies, coupled with robust platforms for high-throughput computing.
 We founded the Python Materials Genomics (pymatgen) materials analysis package.